mikeyEcology/MLWIC/README.md

 <b>Step 4: Setup your environment for using `MLWIC`</b>\
 Run the function `setup`. `python_loc` is the location of Python 2.7 on your computer.
 On Macs, it is often in the default-you can determine the location by opening a terminal window and typing `which python2.7`.
 This function installs several necessary Python packages.
-Running this function will take some time. \
+Running this function will take a few minutes.
+If you already have a conda environment called "r-reticulate" with Python packages installed, you can specify `r_reticulate = TRUE`; if you don't know what this means, leave this argument as the default by not specifying it. \
 <i> You only need to run steps 2-4 the first time you use this package on a computer.</i>